This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Sun Dog Cafe

-Sun Dog Cafe feels like a little hideaway, tucked within a courtyard of Mongoose Junction.
-In fact, I almost always have trouble finding it.
+Sun Dog Cafe feels like a little hideaway, tucked within a courtyard of Mongoose Junction (I almost always have trouble finding it).
 It’s reliably open every day from 9am to 9pm, serving breakfast, lunch, and dinner.
+Rumor has it that former star Rhumb Lines bartender, Tyler, now services his stellar margaritas and Pusser’s painkillers here.

 As there are only about ten tables, this restaurants stays pretty low key and casual.
 While they do not take reservations, exceptions may be made for large parties.